2024 Grant Opportunities

 - Childcare – Examples: access to childcare for low-income families, expanded capacity for childcare, improvement of childcare facilities, professional development for pre-k and preschool educators

-Janssen Youth & Youth Sports Fund seeks to support programs that enrich the lives of local youth and ideally reflect the Search Institute’s 40 Developmental Assets.
-Grants are available to local nonprofit organizations providing youth enrichment programs and/or youth sports programs in the City of SLO and adjacent area within San Luis Obispo County.
+The Robert H. Janssen Youth & Youth Sports Fund seeks to support programs that enrich the lives of local youth and ideally reflect the Search Institute’s 40 Developmental Assets.
+Grants are available to local nonprofit organizations providing youth sports programs with an emphasis on active participation over educational programming, provide access to all segments of the community regardless of income level, and operate in the City of SLO and adjacent areas within San Luis Obispo County.
+Janssen grant funds should represent only a portion of the funds required to implement the program, and a preference is to support direct service costs.

-- Expand capacity for housing and home access
+- Expand capacity for Housing & Home Access

 The primary goal of the BUILD (building unity, infrastructure, leadership, and development) Grant Program is to provide funding for agencies with an annual operating budget of $500,000 and below The Foundation aims to strengthen nonprofit organizations with smaller operating budgets by supporting their efforts in building capacity and improving infrastructure.
 BUILD Grants are available for general operating purposes as well as planned projects in the following areas: